-We are all told to avoid crowds, and preferably to shop from home.
-If we must go outside for essentials, such as groceries or medicine, we are supposed to keep six feet between ourselves and others.
-However, the reality of grocery shopping, pharmacies, and sometimes just walking down the street is that we all must be vigilant in maintaining this standard.
-If this is a challenge for somebody without visual spatial deficits, imagine how difficult it must be for someone with challenges in this area.
+We are all told to avoid crowds and shop from home.
+If we must go outside for essentials we are supposed to keep six feet between ourselves and others.
+However, the reality of grocery shopping, pharmacies, and sometimes just walking down the street is that we all must be vigilant.
+This is a challenge for somebody without visual spatial deficits.
+It is especially difficult it must be for someone with challenges in this area.
 However, you can plan ahead for these activities, such as having a friend accompany you who can serve as a physical or verbal guide in maintaining a safe distance between yourself and others.
 Even using a shopping cart to create a bubble of personal space can be helpful.
-Also, it is often advisable to shop during the least crowded time periods, and to develop a list beforehand of all that you will need for an extended time period, crossing them off as you go along.
+Also, it is often advisable to shop during the least crowded time period.
+It is also wise to develop a list beforehand of all that you will need for an extended time period.
+Lastly, for many it is helpful to take the extra step of crossing them off as you go along.
 With the right preparation, you can make this time period a little bit easier.